China's Taiwan military incursions test the limits of airspace | DW | 04.10.2021

 Soon after the first incursion on Saturday, it was widely reported in international media that the PRC had invaded the Republic of China's (Taiwan's) airspace.

-However, there is a distinction that must be made when talking about airspace.
+However, there is a distinction to be made when talking about airspace.
 On the one hand, there is national airspace, which is regulated by international law.
-Then there are the Air Defense Identification Zones, which have no basis in international law.
+Then, there are the Air Defense Identification Zones, which have no basis in international law.

 National airspace applies over the internationally recognized land and sea territory of a state.
 At the national border of two states, two blocks of national airspace therefore come into contact and rise above the national borders.